TOE RIVER HEALTH DISTRICT NEWS RELEASE

 - Wear a mask when out in public

 - Avoid contact with persons that you know are sick

 - Cover your cough (cough into the crook of your elbow; or use a tissue and throw in trash)

 - Practice good hand hygiene (wash hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing)

 - If you do not have access to soap and water use hand sanitizer that is at least 60% alcohol

 - Routinely clean frequently touched surfaces with household cleaners

 Routine use of these measures by everyone will decrease the spread of viruses and respiratory diseases in our community.

-It is important to make sure the information you are getting about COVID-19 is coming directly from reliable sources like the CDC, NCDHHS and the Mitchell County Public Health Department.
-For more information, call the North Carolina Coronavirus Hotline at 1-866-462-3821 (staffed by nurses and pharmacists 24/7), or visit the Center for Disease Control’s website for information and frequent updates.
+It is important to make sure the information you are getting about COVID-19 is coming directly from reliable sources like the CDC, NCDHHS and Yancey, Mitchell and Avery County Health Departments.
+For more information, call the North Carolina Coronavirus Hotline at 1-866-462-3821 (staffed by nurses and pharmacists 24/7).